bengtmartensson/IrpTransmogrifier/README.md

 ## Installation
 Unpack the binary distribution in a new, empty directory.
-Start the program by invoking the wrapper (`irptransmobrifier.bat` on Windows, `irptransmogrifier.sh` on Unix-like systems like Linux and MacOS.) from the command line.
+Start the program by invoking the wrapper (`irptransmogrifier.bat` on Windows, `irptransmogrifier.sh` on Unix-like systems like Linux and MacOS.) from the command line.
 Modify and/or relocate the wrapper(s) if desired or necessary.
 Do not double click the wrappers, since this program runs only from the command line.

+Also, do not use the wrapper `irptransmogrifier` in the top top directory of the source tree.
+This is intended for development only, not by users.

 ## Building from sources
 The project uses [Maven](https://maven.apache.org/) as build system.
 Any modern IDE should be able